CiscoTestAutomation/getting-started/source/contribute/contribute.rst

 #.
 Did all of the tests pass?

     * If *yes*, you can now :ref:`update the changelogs <update-changelog>`.
-    * If *no*, check the errors, re-write your code, and try again.
+    * If *no*, check the errors, fix your code, and try again.

 External DevNet users
 ^^^^^^^^^^^^^^^^^^^^^